pd1810/automation-challenge/README.md

 The goal of the challenge is to update an existing repository that does not have any CI/CD to have automatic CI/CD launched on every change to the code.

-1. Fork the automation-challenge repo into your own repo
+1. Fork the automation-challenge repo into your own repo (the fork button is at the top right)
 1. Add continuous integration with a github action
-1. Clone the repo (This is really easy with github desktop)
+1. Clone the repo (This is really easy with github desktop, `File->Clone Repository...`)
-1. Install the dependencies by running `npm install`
+1. Install the dependencies by running `npm install` in the repo directory
-1. Commit the changes (Also easy with github desktop)
+1. Commit the changes (In github desktop, enter a message in the box above description then click `Commit to master`)
-1. Push the changes (Again pretty easy with github desktop)
+1. Push the changes (In github desktop, `push to origin`)
     * This push should launch the CI
     * The CI should fail at this point when running the tests
 1. Fix the test and commit and push again